jz393/jz393.github.io/writing/why-i-left-google.md

 ## [3] Why I left

 TLDR: It was a combination of general burnout coupled with some significant life changes, realizations, and shifting priorities.
 My team at GDM has always been supportive, but I felt like I couldn't give them my best anymore.
 Coasting didn't seem *morally* right, and I couldn't muster the energy to switch teams or companies.
-I just wanted to take some time off entirely from the AI/tech world and live on my own terms for a bit.
+I wanted to take some time off entirely from the AI/tech world and live on my own terms for a bit.

 ### Life changes
 - **Marriage:** My husband and I got married in the summer of 2024.
 Previously, I didn't think marriage would change much about our lives, as we had been together since our first year of college.
 In fact, I had spent my entire time on Bard/Gemini being engaged and trying to plan our wedding, taking pride in my busyness, productivity, and self-perceived ability to *have it all*.
 If I could get all this done *during* the pre-wedding festivities, imagine how productive I'll be *after*?
 But then the day passed, and our lives/my mindset somewhat shifted.
 I've come to realize that the optimization function for a legally joined couple is vastly different from that for a single individual; I'll go into this later.